Hardest-hit China, South Korea Count 767 New Virus Cases

 Shortly after Trump spoke about U.S. efforts on the virus, health officials identified what could be the first community spread U.S. case.
 The patient in California was not known to have traveled to a country with an outbreak or had ties to a known patient.
 Most of the previously confirmed U.S. cases had traveled to China, were evacuated from the virus-stricken Diamond Princess cruise ship, or were family members of those cases.

-In South Korea, the largest cluster of infections was connected to a Daegu branch of the Shincheonji Church of Jesus church.
+In South Korea, the largest cluster of infections was connected to a Daegu branch of the Shincheonji Church of Jesus.
 Health workers have finished testing 1,300 churchgoers who have exhibited symptoms, said Kim Gang-lip, South Korea's vice health minister.

 The church gave a list of its 212,000 members nationwide to government authorities, who plan to widen screening.